andrew/ultimate-awesome/README.md

 - [awesome-dotnet-winforms](https://github.com/tbolon/awesome-dotnet-winforms) - A curated list of of .NET libraries for Windows Forms (winforms).
 - [awesome-humanoid-manipulation](https://github.com/tsunami-kun/awesome-humanoid-manipulation) - A curated list of awesome papers and resources on humanoid manipulation, dexterous manipulation, bimanual dexterous manipulation, in-hand manipulation, and humanlike manipulation.
 - [progressive-enhancement-resources](https://github.com/voorhoede/progressive-enhancement-resources) - Resources on Progressive Enhancement.
 From concept and strategies to feature detection & testing methods.
 Complete with a list of (code) examples.
-- [awesome-formal-verification](https://github.com/elniak/awesome-formal-verification) - Welcome to the ultimate list of resources for formal verification techniques and tools.
+- [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-astrophotography](https://github.com/lunohodov/awesome-astrophotography) - A curated list of resources related to astrophotography.
 - [awesome-ppml](https://github.com/mortendahl/awesome-ppml) - A curated list of resources for privacy-preserving machine learning.
 - [awesome-active-learning](https://github.com/yongjin-shin/awesome-active-learning) - Awesome Active Learning Paper List.
 - [awesome-adtech](https://github.com/AirGrid/awesome-adtech) - 😎An awesome list of awesome adtech things curated by the community.
+- [Awesome-AI-For-Security](https://github.com/AmanPriyanshu/Awesome-AI-For-Security) - A curated list of tools, papers, and datasets for applying AI to cybersecurity tasks.
+This list primarily focuses on modern AI technologies like Large Language Models (LLMs), Agents, and Multi-Modal systems and their applications in security operations.
 - [awesome-holography](https://github.com/bchao1/awesome-holography) - A curated list of resources on holographic displays.
 - [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 With repository stars⭐ and forks🍴.
 - [awesome-hledger](https://github.com/edkedk99/awesome-hledger) - Guides and Tools for hledger.